Gustav Peter Georg Ritter Mautner von Markhof / 16.11.1909 – 7.10.1970

-As the technical director of the Schwechater Brewery From 1935 to 1966, he was responsible for all technical management and innovations.
-Under the leadership of Gustav I, the brewery became one of the most modern of its time.
-He also was responsible for the reconstruction of the brewery after World War II.
+As the technical director of the Schwechater Brewery from 1935 to 1966, he was responsible for all technical management and innovations.
+Under the leadership of Gustav I, the brewery became one of the most modern breweries of its time.
+He was also responsible for the reconstruction of the brewery after World War II.
 In particular, he was responsible for the modernizations of the machinery and engineering processes, which were necessary to change from the production of draft beer to bottled beer.

 Gustav I was furthermore responsible for the technical implementation of the Schwechater Brewery’s Brazilian project Cervejaria Vienense.
-This brewery was built in Brazil during 1951 – 1953 under the supervision of his cousin Marius.
-He traveled to Brazil in 1953 to be present at the start of beer production of the lager beer “Vienense” on November 11, 1953.
+This brewery was built in Brazil during the years from 1951 to 1953 under the supervision of his cousin Marius.
+He travelled to Brazil in 1953 to be present at the start of beer production of the lager beer “Vienense” on November 11, 1953.

-His great interest and talent in technical and business management led to him being appointed to many positions in various institutions:
+His great interest and talent in technical and business management could not be hidden from the public.
+As a consequence he was appointed to many positions in various institutions: